lmartorella/net/samples/netmaster/README.md

 # How to build on Windows 10 (for testing)

-Install the Windows Linux Subsystem and your preferred linux distro.
+Install the Windows Linux Subsystem and your preferred linux distribution.

-Enable SSH there and install gcc tools.
+Enable SSH there and install `clang` tools.

 Configure VS Code to use WSL as a build host.
+Install CMake Extensions and C/C++ Development Extension.